ETIMC/Report/typst/sections/Sprint 1.typ

 === MCU
 Two microcontroller families were evaluated for both the controllers and the MIDI host: the Raspberry Pi Pico series and the Arduino Uno series.
 Both offer WiFi–capable models and provide sufficient GPIO pins to accommodate the project’s sensors and actuators (buttons, potentiometers, NFC reader, and display).
 The Arduino platform presented advantages in terms of prior team familiarity, extensive library support, and a well-­established first-party IDE.
 However, its WiFi–enabled variants carry a significant price premium, often costing more than double that of comparable RP2040-based boards #cite(<jkollerupdk_raspberry_nodate>) #cite(<ardustoredk_arduino_nodate>).

 In contrast, the Raspberry Pi Pico series combines very low unit cost with robust performance and library support for both WiFi and MIDI functionality.
 Although the Pico lacks some of Arduino’s out-of-the-box shield compatibility and IDE simplicity, its community offers both free documentation, tutorials, and many well-made third-party libraries.
 This balance of affordability, sufficient processing capacity, and ecosystem support aligned closely with the cost-accessibility requirement (Requirement 12, @table:usabilityRequirements).
+It was also noted that the Pico series' GPIO pins could output a maximum of 3.3V.
+This was deemed not being a problem, but was important when choosing other components for the Controller and Host.

 Ultimately, the Raspberry Pi Pico series was selected.
 The more powerful Pico 2 W was assigned to the host, where heavier computation would be done, and the original Pico W was chosen for the controllers to minimize per-unit expense.
 This configuration preserves overall system performance and flexibility, while ensuring the final devices remain inexpensive.